issacdowling/SB2-NV-Power-Management/README.md

 ### Automatically handle changing between `hybrid` / `integrated` on boot
 All I need to do is run `system76-power graphics integrated` on shutdown, and `system76-power graphics hybrid` on bootup.
 For this, it makes sense to use a service that handles this.
 It also sleeps before enabling the card (because otherwise there were issues), and runs `nvidia-smi` once in the background to make sure the card is actually fully up (it may not appear in Vulkan apps as an option without this step).

+Before I do this, I always reboot post-install, then set the GPU to integrated, reboot again, then do what's below.
+Probably not necessary, but it makes me feel better about it.

 ```
 curl -O -L https://gitlab.com/issacdowling/sb2-nv/-/raw/main/dgpu-toggle-on-boot.service